Sammy-spk/skills/README.md

 ### Use the prompts and schemas outside MCP

 Every `SKILL.md` documents its prompt template and output schema in plain text.
-They work directly against the iGPT API without going through MCP — useful for backend integrations, batch processing, or custom UIs.
+They work directly against the iGPT API without going through MCP.
+Useful for backend integrations, batch processing, or custom UIs.
 See [`docs.igpt.ai`](https://docs.igpt.ai) for direct API docs.

 ---